-Five representative bioassessment monitoring sites were selected to be included in this analysis.
-This is a representative subset of the larger number of bioassessment sites that are monitored each year.
-Four of the five sites including are located in the Chorro subwatershed, and one is located in the Los Osos subwatershed.
-The sites within the Chorro subwatershed include Pennington Creek (site code 310UPN), San Bernardo Creek (310MNO), San Luisito Creek (310LSL), and Lower Chorro Creek (310TWB).
-One site from the Los Osos subwatershed, along upper Los Osos Creek (310CLK) is also included, although no data was collected during 2021.
-These monitoring locations can be seen in more detail in Figure 19.
-Scores from representative sites are outlined from 2008 to 2021 in Table 8, and averaged scores from 2008 to 2021 are detailed in Table 9.
+Five of the six core monitoring sites are located in the Chorro subwatershed, and one is located in the Los Osos subwatershed.
+The sites within the Chorro subwatershed include Pennington Creek (site code 310UPN), San Bernardo Creek (310MNO), San Luisito Creek (310LSL), Dairy Creek (310DAU), and lower Chorro Creek (310TWB).
+One site from the Los Osos subwatershed, along upper Los Osos Creek (310CLK) is also included, although no data was collected in 2021 and 2022 due to issues with site access.
+These monitoring locations are shown in Figure 7.

-Figure 7: Five representative bioassessment sites, including four sites in the Chorro subwatershed, and one site in the Los Osos subwatershed
+Figure 7: Core bioassessment monitoring sites, including five sites in the Chorro subwatershed and one site in the Los Osos subwatershed.